'This Is Not Going To Be Easy': El Paso Students Start School In Wake Of Tragedy

 "The first day of school, it's a new start, a new beginning.
 So we have an opportunity to really set the tempo."

 Castruita says on Monday some school administrators will hold a moment of silence, "acknowledging the tragedy that took place."
 But he notes it's a delicate balance: You want to be open about what happened, without retraumatizing students.
-He says the district will rely heavily on the social/emotional learning tools it has been implementing over the last several years.
+He says the district will rely heavily on the social/emotional learning tools it has been implementing over the past several years.

 According to Castruita, the district also has strong support services, thanks to partnerships with outside organizations and a number of licensed professional counselors.